Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/Accurate AI Generation with Cursor/Context - Ever-updating High-Level Context that Optimizes Token Usage and Lowers Likelihood of Lines disappearing.md

 Only after the implementation is complete, you should update AGENTS.md and/or the relevant context-*.md files to reflect the new state of the codebase.
 ```
+^ Can replace with: "Let's implement:", "Let's fix:", "Let's adjust:"

 ---